ANDREW HARRIS

 Colin Dale

 "Loved this book, being the 2nd in the Human Spirit Series, and also as a stand-alone book.
 Andrew Harris, the author brings out, in the form of a "must keep on reading" novel, some of the issues that confront us in today's world.
 He reminds us that we should not be too quick to accept what big business tells us and that we need to be more humane towards our fellow human being, if we want the human race and the human spirit to survive, and to survive well.
 He has obviously done a lot of background research and then brings it all together into a very readable book."
-Mary Toner - Amazon review - June 4, 2019

 More

-The third book in the series is called MORE, published in May 2020.
+The third book in the series, MORE, was published in May 2020.
 We catch up with Hannah and Lawrence a year after their previous adventures in India.
 They are about to announce a major breakthrough into the causes of Type 1 and Type 2 Diabetes, following extensive research at the Klinkenhammer Foundation in New York.
 As Hannah explains, there will be more food consumed in the world between now and 2050 than has ever been consumed throughout our history.
 This reflects expected population growth and our constant desire for MORE.
 Inevitably, the pressure is on to increase yield ratios, total food output, productivity rates and utilise genetic crop modifications.

 Diabetes is set to become one of the biggest killers on Earth.
 The anticipation, therefore, over an announcement about finding a cure for this disease combined with a means to treat current diabetics and prevent the spread of diabetes has created a media firestorm.